 The minimum supported version of Tomcat is 8.5

-You can configure SSL for your WebFlux application with server.ssl.*
+You can configure SSL for your WebFlux application with server.ssl.* configuration properties and all available servers

 (Tomcat, Jetty, Undertow and Reactor Netty) supports this configuration.